clubcapra/capra_web_ui/README.md

 You do not need to be familiar with everything on this list but you should try using these before considering adding a new dependency.
 We try not to add dependency for simple functionalities, try to either write it yourself or use already used dependencies. lodash provides a lot of utility functions not provided by the small javascript standard library.

 Note: most javascript projects uses npm.
 While we do not use it directly you should already have it installed.
-For package management we use yarn.
+For package management and build scripts we use yarn.

 ## Folder structure

-src is essentially the root folder everything else is configuration files that shouldn't be touched as much as possible.
+src is essentially the root folder everything else is configuration files that shouldn't be touched unless necessary.

 - **src**:
   - **assets**: contains any artifacts that aren't code.
 For examples: images or theme files that are loaded but not modified.